-Figure 1: Gorga in the Batak Traditional House
+Figure 1: The Gorga In The Batak Traditional House

-The shape of the Gorga motif tends to be dense, with a combination of three colours, red, white and black, at a glance the Gorga has a varied and somewhat complicated shape.
-Then how do the carvers to make Gorga with all its complexity, where did they start the process, are there ideas, mathematical concepts used in the making?
-In previous studies (Ditasona, 2018) revealed aspects of the geometry transformation found in Gorga.
+We often think that art and mathematics are separate things that are not even related to each other.
+However, a work of art can be enriched with mathematical studies.
+Between artistic and scientific works in several aspects are closely related, for example during Renaissance, mathematical rules were used to arrange the layout of images (Vigi and Aschieri 2010).
+As a work of art, gorga is also interesting to explain from a mathematical point of view.
+The shape of the gorga motif tends to be dense, with a combination of three colors (Fig. 1), red, white and black, at a glance the gorga has a varied and somewhat complicated shape.
+Then how do the carvers to make gorga with all its complexity, where did they start the process, are there ideas, mathematical concepts used in the making?
+In previous studies (Ditasona, 2018) revealed aspects of the geometry transformation found in gorga.
 The transformation includes reflection, translation, rotation, and dilation.

-Based on the patterns found in the Gorga motifs, it turns out that in some Gorga motifs there is the concept of arithmetic sequences.
-This study aimed to describe the modelling process carried out by the engraver using local wisdom (emic) and linking it to academic mathematical modelling (etic) (Rosa and Orey, 2010).
-The focus of this research is to reveal the concept of arithmetic sequences that use local wisdom, which is observed through the activities carried out by carvers to make Gorga.
+Based on the patterns found in the gorga motifs, it turns out that in some gorga motifs there is the concept of arithmetic sequences.
+This study aimed to describe the modeling process carried out by the engraver using local wisdom (emic) and linking it to academic mathematical modeling (etic) (Rosa & Orey, 2010).
+The focus of this research is to reveal the concept of arithmetic sequences that use local wisdom, which is observed through the activities carried out by carvers to make gorga.
 The activity is then associated with the concept of arithmetic sequence that we learn in academic mathematics.